My Stroke Journey: A Story of Survival and Resilience

 Stroke symptoms appear suddenly and require urgent medical attention.
 Delayed treatment leads to irreversible brain injury.

-Up to 80% of strokes are linked to modifiable risk factors.
-We focus on:
+Learn MoreUp to 80% of strokes are linked to modifiable risk factors.
+We focus on lifestyle changes and medical management.

-Supporting Those Who Support Survivors.
-Stroke affects entire families.
+Learn MoreStroke affects entire families.
 Caregivers play a critical role in long-term recovery and daily care.
+We provide guides, resources and community support.

-A stroke occurs when blood flow to part of the brain is interrupted due to a blocked artery (ischemic stroke) or a ruptured blood vessel (hemorrhagic stroke).
+Learn MoreA stroke occurs when blood flow to the brain is interrupted.
 Without oxygen, brain cells begin to die within minutes.
+Time-sensitive treatments are most effective when delivered rapidly after symptom onset.

 Ask the person to smile.
 Does one side of the face droop?

-Seek emergency medical care immediately.
+Call for emergency medical care immediately.
+Every minute matters.

-To reduce the incidence, recurrence, , and long-term disability associated with stroke in Rwanda through integrated prevention, advocacy for equitable access to acute stroke treatment, structured -rehabilitation, caregiver support, and health system strengthening.
+To reduce the incidence, recurrence, and long-term disability associated with stroke in Rwanda through integrated prevention, advocacy for equitable access to acute stroke treatment, structured rehabilitation, caregiver support, and health system strengthening.

 My name is Alexia Uwajeneza, and I am 46 years old.
-I have been living with the effects of a stroke for
+I have been living with the effects of a stroke for...

 Read More →

-Akimanizanye Epiphanie – Family Caregiver In March 2020, my husband suffered a stroke, and since
+Akimanizanye Epiphanie – Family Caregiver.
+In March 2020, my husband suffered a stroke, and since...

 Read More →